-Confidentiality: Upper Thames Parishes accepts the principle that only those with a need to know should be made aware of safeguarding concerns or other confidential information.
+Confidentiality: The parishes of the Upper Thames Group accept the principle that only those with a need to know should be made aware of safeguarding concerns or other confidential information.
 All staff, ministers and volunteers are expected to share confidential information appropriately and to ensure that written records and verbal information is shared responsibly and stored securely.

-Consent: Upper Thames Parishes accept that all people have a right to make their own views and wishes known and that these wishes should be followed wherever possible.
+Consent: The parishes of the Upper Thames Group accept that all people have a right to make their own views and wishes known and that these wishes should be followed wherever possible.

 Children: Where there is a concern that a child is experiencing or at risk of abuse or neglect they may ask those that know not to tell anyone.
-Upper Thames Parishes accept that we cannot do this; these concerns must be reported to the appropriate authorities to enable the child or young person to receive appropriate help and support.
-Upper Thames Group of Parishes asks all staff, ministers and volunteers to explain this to children in their care when appropriate.
+The parishes of the Upper Thames Group accept that we cannot do this; these concerns must be reported to the appropriate authorities to enable the child or young person to receive appropriate help and support.
+The parishes of the Upper Thames Group ask all staff, ministers and volunteers to explain this to children in their care when appropriate.

-Where there is concern that a child is experiencing or is at risk of abuse or neglect Upper Thames Parishes expect that parents and carers will be communicated with and will have their consent sought for information to be shared with the Local Authority or other agencies.
+Where there is concern that a child is experiencing or is at risk of abuse or neglect, the parishes of the Upper Thames Group expect that parents and carers will be communicated with and will have their consent sought for information to be shared with the Local Authority or other agencies.
 This should happen except where there is concern that to do so would place a child at increased risk or where a parent or carer may be involved in the sexual abuse of the child.
 In those circumstances advice of the Local Authority or police should be sought before informing the parents or carers of the concern.

-Where the allegation is against an individual who may have access to other children or vulnerable adults the referral should be made without seeking consent from parents or carers- how they are made aware of the concerns will be decided alongside statutory agencies.
+Where the allegation is against an individual who may have access to other children or vulnerable adults the referral should be made without seeking consent from parents or carers - how they are made aware of the concerns will be decided alongside statutory agencies.